elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 One might object that most anti-establishment narratives spread via YouTube, Facebook, and Twitter, which are all becoming increasingly powerful platforms.
 Isn't this just a manifestation of a tendency toward centralization?

-Control of information is decentralizing depsite this because in a world of with near-infinite information channels deplatforming someone is more conspicuous than in a world of few information channels.
+Control of information is decentralizing despite this because in a world of with near-infinite information channels deplatforming someone is more conspicuous than in a world of few information channels.
 Traditional media platforms must always exercise judgment about who they broadcast because of limited space, and they can use these judgments to deplatform people for reasons that are not obvious.

-On big tech platforms deplatforming is the exception and the act of doing it attracts attention and demands an explanation.
+On Internet platforms deplatforming is the exception and the act of doing it attracts attention and demands an explanation.

 Tech platforms do impose some narrative filter on information.
 There have been coordinated deplatformings of [Alex Jones](https://en.wikipedia.org/wiki/Alex_Jones) and [Richard Spencer](https://en.wikipedia.org/wiki/Richard_B._Spencer).
 Twitter recently prevented sharing of [a story](https://nypost.com/2020/10/14/email-reveals-how-hunter-biden-introduced-ukrainian-biz-man-to-dad/) by the New York Post (a decision Twitter later [said they were wrong to do](https://twitter.com/jack/status/1317081843443912706)), and Twitter sometimes puts warnings on tweets (including Donald Trump's).
-Tech platforms have started instututing "soft" filters on some content by reducing the likelyhood that it appears in users' feeds.
+Tech platforms have started instituting "soft" filters on some content by reducing the likelihood that it appears in users' feeds.
 This week YouTube [said it would start deleting videos](https://www.theverge.com/2020/12/9/22165355/youtube-biden-election-victory-misinformation-rules-remove-content-oan) which claim that the 2020 US election results are fraudulent.

 It's important to compare this narrative filtering with what existed before the Internet.
 The relevant question is whether the Internet is leading us toward more centralization than what existed before, not whether it's leading us to more centralization than we think is ideal.